jacob-nelson/interview-questions/javascript.md

 JavaScript provides eight different data types which are `undefined`, `null`, `boolean`, `string`, `symbol`, `bigint`, `number`, and `object`.

+`Number` is a data type in JavaScript which represents numeric data.

 ### string literal

 A string literal, or string, is a series of zero or more characters enclosed in single or double quotes.